notionparallax/blog/_posts/2016-01-06-time-factors.md

 Given that hardly anyone in architecture pays overtime, there must be some other motivation to sacrifice time that one could be using in other ways.
 Why would you work for free when you could be spending time with your kids or your friends?
 You could be doing some other work that earns money, or doing something for yourself that you currently need to pay someone to do.

-In other words what do <em>we</em> gain by working these donated hours?
+In other words what do _we_ gain by working these donated hours?

 I've asked quite a few people, I got a lot of answers.

-One that comes up a lot is that people try to <em>work</em> for 8 hours day.
+One that comes up a lot is that people try to _work_ for 8 hours day.
 They offset trips to the toilet and coffee breaks--times that they are doing non-productive things--against the platonic 8 hours.
 This is admirable I guess, but it feels a bit wrong.
 That would make sense if we were production drones.
 If we stamped widgets, or were doing process work, but we claim that we are doing thought-work[^16].
 If we are thinking then most of the progress in thinking happens during coffee breaks and on the toilet.
 If making up for lost time is the reason then we'd expect to see the levels of work being more consistent.
 E.g. people would work 8.5 hours because they spend 30 minutes drinking coffee and pooping.

 The next most common is that there is a sense of career advancement that comes from 'putting in the hard yards'[^17].
 You just need to do the hours to show your love for the work.
 People feel that they have a responsibility to the project and that translates into doing extra work on their own time[^17a]. <img class="alignright" style="width: 25%;" src="{{ site.baseurl }}/assets/pick-two.png" alt="" />The last argument relates to the previous one, but the time is given less willingly.
 If there is